Jcanno/use-jsx/README.md

 ## How to use

-1. type commands in terminal to instal use-jsx:
+1. type commands in terminal to install use-jsx:

 ```shell
 # with npm